rijahasan/Multilingual-Sexism-Classification/README.md

 This project presents a comprehensive multilingual NLP framework for the detection and categorization of **sexism in tweets**, developed for the CLEF EXIST 2025 Lab.
 The solution tackles three related tasks in **both English and Spanish**, using **ensemble learning**, **data augmentation**, and **cross-lingual training strategies**.

-We built and fine-tuned **12 independent models**, (and 50+ test models) optimized for hard and soft probability predictions across tasks and languages.
+We built and fine-tuned **12 independent models**, optimized for hard and soft probability predictions across tasks and languages.
 Key innovations include dynamic ensembling, translation-based augmentation, and post-processing techniques that simulate real-world annotation behavior.

----

-## Tasks

-### Task 1: Sexism Identification (Binary Classification)
-- **Output**: "YES" or "NO"
-- **Approach**: Ensemble-based classification using soft and hard thresholds derived from annotator votes.

-### Task 2: Source Intention Classification (Multi-class)
-- **Classes**: NO, DIRECT, REPORTED, JUDGMENTAL
-- **Approach**: Metadata-aware modeling using annotator demographic splits, class balancing with AEDA Augmentation, and separate pipelines for hard and soft labels.

-### Task 3: Sexism Categorization (Multi-label)
-- **Categories**: Multiple sexism categories per tweet: Ideological and inequality, Stereotyping and dominance, Objectification, Sexual violence, Misogyny and non-sexual violence
-- **Approach**: EASE-S and AEDA Augmentation and snapped soft probabilities to reflect multi-label annotation using a 1/6 threshold for annotator agreement.
+Our paper detailing the results and approaches in depth will by published by September 2025 and available at EXIST's official website.

 ---

 ## Data Augmentation

 To improve generalization and data diversity, we applied three main augmentation strategies: